 The CCTV42 camera allows clear identification at 8 metres distance

 You need to be careful when assessing CCTV footage.
 If you know who someone is the brain fills in any gaps allowing you to identify them, but if it's an unknown person or you want to use the footage as evidence then it has to be clear.
-Even modest properties will need the CCTV system to cope with distances of 8 to 15 metres.
+Even modest properties will need a CCTV system to cope with distances of 8 to 15 metres.

-As well as providing the camera with mains power it needs to be in wifi range of your router to work.
+As well as providing the camera with mains power it needs to be in the wifi range of your router to work.
 We found the camera suffered from lots of lag - the time delay between something happening and seeing it on your phone or computer screen.

-We found it quite difficult to get screen shots from the Netatmo camera.
+We found it quite difficult to get screenshots from the Netatmo camera.
 We couldn't find any way of quickly taking a snapshot on the computer.
 Netatmo seem to rely on downloading segments of video to your mobile phone but you need to be careful, phones don't have anything like as much storage capacity as a decent computer, a few GB as opposed to several TB

 As with similar products the Netatmo camera is designed to record audio as well as video.
 The UK has very strict guidelines for recording audio so do your homework.
-Businesses in particular can face huge fines under GDPR rules.
+Businesses, in particular, can face huge fines under GDPR rules.

-As a credible CCTV solution we think Netatmo has too many shortcomings particularly if detail capture over 3m is required.
+As a credible CCTV solution, we think Netatmo has too many shortcomings particularly if detail capture over 3m is required.
 There were some gimmicky features like being alerted to a person, a car or an animal as they walked past but if you can't identify who they are there seems little point.
 We would rather be able to clearly identify someone and then take a snapshot.

-A final gripe was the use of high quality digital photographs passing themselves off as camera footage on the promotional material.
+A final gripe was the use of high-quality digital photographs passing themselves off as camera footage on the promotional material.
 It is very misleading.

 Feel free to give us a call or email to discuss your particular needs.
-Our advice is free and we can email over a suggestion for best equipment and camera locations.
+Our advice is free and we can email over a suggestion for the best equipment and camera locations.